Yangliu20/physics-simulation/README.md

-# Simulation of 2-D Brownian Motion
+# Simulation of 2-D Brownian Motion from Scattering

 This project simulates 2-dimensional [Brownian Motion](https://en.wikipedia.org/wiki/Brownian_motion) based on HTML5 and JavaScript.
 Use **hard sphere model**.
 Assume the interaction between two particles to be **perfect elastic collision**.